This page describes all the tables and views contained in the DB file.

 This view serves as an intermediate process for the calculations of the other views, and users usually don’t need to care about this view.

-The balances of all internal accounts which has a balance greater than \(0\) at the end of the day end_date, as well as the market values measured in standard asset calculated according to the price of the day.
+The balances of all internal accounts which has a balance greater than \(0\) at the end of the day end_date, as well as the market values measured in standard asset calculated according to the unit price of the day.

 Fields